A simple recipe for a delicious, easy vanilla bundt cake studded with chocolate sprinkles and topped with chocolate cream.

 Share this post if you liked it (share buttons at the top!) and don't forget to subscribe for new recipes or follow me on Instagram, Pinterest, Facebook

-Recipe
+📖 Recipe

-Chocolate sprinkled vanilla bundt cake
+Easy vanilla bundt cake with chocolate sprinkles

 Ingredients

-- 1 cup butter, softened
+- 1 cup butter (softened)

-- 2 cups sugar
+- 2 cups white sugar

-- 3 large eggs, room temperature
+- 3 large eggs (at room temperature and lightly beaten)

-- 1 cup milk, room temperature
+- 1 cup whole milk ( at room temperature)

 - 2 teaspoons vanilla

-- 3 cups all-purpose flour, measure first and then sift the flour
+- 3 cups all-purpose flour ( measure first and then sift the flour)

 - 3 tablespoons cornstarch